RasaHQ/rasa/docs/api/interpreter.rst

 Rasa Core itself does not interpret text.
 You can use `Rasa NLU <https://nlu.rasa.com>`_ for this.

-.. autoclass:: rasa_core.interpreter.RasaNLUHTTPInterpreter
+.. autoclass:: rasa_core.interpreter.RasaNLUHttpInterpreter

-   .. automethod:: RasaNLUHTTPInterpreter.parse
+   .. automethod:: RasaNLUHttpInterpreter.parse

 .. autoclass:: rasa_core.interpreter.RasaNLUInterpreter